How to Build a Cold Frame

 Learn how to build a cold frame in this slideshow based on the article “How to Build a Cold Frame” by Rob Wotzak, which was featured in Fine Gardening issue 136.
-A cold frame is used during the winter as a mini-greenhouse, and it keeps the worst of the cold off of your plants while allowing sunshine in to help them grow.
+A cold frame works like a mini-greenhouse, and it keeps the worst of the cold off of your plants while allowing sunshine in to help them grow.
 Although not all plants will grow in a cold frame, many cold-hardy varieties such as lettuces, cabbages, kale, and turnips will continue to thrive all winter long.
 With a cold frame, you can have fresh produce from your own garden throughout the winter months.

 See Rob’s process as he planned and built his own cold frame, and get some great tips for making your own.
 Do you have a cold frame?
 We’d love to feature your work in our Garden Photo of the Day blog.
 Send a few photos to [email protected], and tell us something about yourself and your building process!